yasir2000/openwrt-oldwiki-md/CompilingUnderCygwin.rst

 This is still a work in progress.
 To date, I do not believe that the complete image has been build under Cygwin.
 I can get past the toolchain build, so that you can cross-compile your programs.

 === Requirements ===
- * At first we obviously need [http://www.cygwin.com/ Cygwin]
+ * At first we obviously need [http://www.cygwin.com/ Cygwin].
+Required packages are at least
+  * gcc
+  * vim
+  * wget
+  * ncurses-devel
+  * perl
  * and the [http://downloads.openwrt.org/whiterussian/newest/ OpenWrt source].

 {{{